almereyda/awesome-starred/README.md

 ## HCL

+- [outline-terraform-ansible](https://github.com/rjsgn/outline-terraform-ansible) - Automated deployment of Outline, a modern knowledge base, using Terraform and Ansible.
 - [terraform-hcloud-ssh-keys](https://github.com/peterpramb/terraform-hcloud-ssh-keys) - Terraform module for managing SSH keys in the Hetzner Cloud
 - [justaddcode](https://github.com/awendt/justaddcode) - Infrastructure as code, for a private PaaS using Dokku on Hetzner Cloud
 - [terraform-kubernetes-hcloud-controller-manager](https://github.com/colinwilson/terraform-kubernetes-hcloud-controller-manager) - A Terraform module to deploy the Hetzner Cloud Controller Manager on a Kubernetes cluster.